TinyPHX/Swell/README.md

 ### Overview

 ### Step by step

-To get started with Swell all you need to do is open your new scene
+To get started with Swell all you need to do is, on the Hierarchy:
+ - Right Click > Swell > Water
+ - Right Click > Swell > Wave
+ - Right Click > Swell > Floater
+ - Click Play!

+That should get you started and from there you can explore each Objects components to see how Swell works.

 ## Components